JamieBShaw/codeowners-peek/README.md

 3. Select the downloaded `.vsix` file
 4. Reload VS Code when prompted

+Or right click `.vsix` file and click "Install Extension VSIX"

 ### From Marketplace (Coming Soon)
 Search for "Codeowners Peek" in the Extensions marketplace and click Install.